 • Engaging in risky behavior while under the influence

-• Attempts to stop using the drug but being unable to
+• Attempts to stop using the drug, but is unable to

 • Suffering from withdrawal symptoms when not using the drug or drinking